taimur1511/devops-learning-/overthewire/bandit/level-3-4/README.md

 I then used `cd` to navigate into the inhere directory.

-`ls -a` was used to list all fiels and directories and to not ignore hidden files.
+`ls -a` was used to list all files and directories and to not ignore hidden files.

 ## What I learned